brekhi123/airbnb_prediction_model/README.md

 ## Overview
 This repository contains the implementation of the Airbnb Review Prediction Model, an academic project completed for the CPSC 330: Applied Machine Learning course.
 The project focuses on predicting the `reviews_per_month` for New York City Airbnb listings from 2019, using the [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) dataset.
 The goal is to estimate listing popularity to help hosts optimize their listings.

-The project is implemented in a Jupyter Notebook (`hw5final.ipynb`) and follows a machine learning pipeline, including data splitting, exploratory data analysis (EDA), feature engineering, preprocessing, model selection, hyperparameter tuning, feature selection, and result interpretation using SHAP values.
+The project is implemented in a Jupyter Notebook (`airbnb_pipeline.ipynb`) and follows a machine learning pipeline, including data splitting, exploratory data analysis (EDA), feature engineering, preprocessing, model selection, hyperparameter tuning, feature selection, and result interpretation using SHAP values.

 ## Dataset
 The dataset is the [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) from 2019, with 48,895 listings and 16 features: